kayvandenaker/workshop/README.md

 3. Double click Reset button on Feather (LED goes green)
 4. Press upload (⌘ + U)

+## Errors

+Make sure you have the libraries install that are imported at the top `Menu > Sketch > Include Library > Manage Libraries`

+LLMs are your friend!
+Paste the error in ChatGPT with the context, such as `I have an Adafruit Feather Sense and I'm trying to do XYZ, but I get this error: [PASTE ERROR]`.
+This also works great if you want to debug your code, clean it up, or add new features!

 ## Related links

 ### Micro controller as a keyboard

 An easy way to control other applications without building integrations for the hardware, is to simply turn your Arduino or Feather into a (bluetooth) keyboard, and trigger events in your software with keyboard inputs.
 This works great for Figma, ProtoPie, Unity, etc.
-* Basic Arduino example for [Keyboard and Mouse Control](https://docs.arduino.cc/built-in-examples/usb/KeyboardAndMouseControl)
-* Adafruit Feather Sense library for [Bluetooth Keyboard and Mouse Control](https://github.com/cyborg5/BLE52_Mouse_and_Keyboard)
+* A super simple [keyboard example](https://github.com/kayvandenaker/workshop/blob/a5be57dda27ae153d5fd57a22e37b4a5bc63fffe/keyboard/keyboard.ino) using the [TinyUSB library from Adafruit](https://github.com/adafruit/Adafruit_TinyUSB_Arduino)

 ### Micro controller communicating with a computer